vaoan/AXAFinder/README.md

 ## Features
 This web app has a few features that our heroes might enjoy.
+- i18n:
+Because gnomes probably speak Spanish and the heros English... that's not the gender but hey, is something!
 - Login:
 Privacy is very important and having credentials would make sure the users can have their information secured.
 As this App doesn't really have a backend, any credentials work as is just a "mock" system ready to be connected when the endpoints get created.
 ** Don't worry about credentials.
 Anything works.
 It's just a test ***